ctnava/rxtechnotes/ethics_compliance.md

 - **Accreditation Commission for Health Care(ACHC)**: Sets standards for pharmacies that provide services in the realm of: infusion, community retail, long-term care, & specialty pharmacy.
 They also administer the *Pharmacy Compounding Accreditation Board (PCAB)* accreditation.

 ### ⚖️ Court of Law

+`Being liable means you can be prosecuted for misconduct.`

 Judicial law has two main divisions: